wrt2dc/trellis/README.md

 Building:

- * All projects are written in Java and/or Scala.
-They can be built with Gradle and require at least Java 8.
+ * All projects are written in Java or Clojure and require at least Java 8.
+Java code can be built with Gradle, and Clojure code can be built with Leiningen.